How to Create Brand Guidelines.

 recipe

-Why are brand guidelines so important?
+Why are brand identity guidelines so important?

 Brand guidelines ensure that everyone is on the same page when it comes to your brand’s identity – both internally and externally.
 This results in strong, unique branding that customers are more likely to trust.